Sunday, April 14, 2019

 Something Solid: Miscellaneous Sonnets: Luggage

-families was laid beside the bed we occupied, to
+families lay beside the bed we occupied, to

 do our dance.
 I saw it, in the middle of the action—

 not to notice that it was sentient.
-It was telling you,
+It berated you,

-for the duration of our tryst, all the ways this was
+for the duration of our tryst, delineating ways this

-head popped briefly out of a suitcase, it reminded
+head broke briefly out of a suitcase, it reminded

 you, red-tongued, the debt you owed could never